 There is no taught element beyond supervision.
-Students will be allocated a suitable supervisor taking into account their interests and professional experience and will have to produce a dissertation of 15,000 words.
+You will be allocated a suitable supervisor taking into account your interests and professional experience and will have to produce a dissertation of 15,000 words.

 Leadership, Strategy and Performance in the Public Sector